 Lei Lei, PhD

-Dr. Lei is an associate professor and the scientific director of the Center for Female Reproductive Longevity and Equality (CFRLE) at the Buck Institute.
+Dr. Lei is an associate professor of the Center for Female Reproductive Longevity and Equality (CFRLE) at the Buck Institute.
 Dr. Lei received her postdoctoral trainings in ovarian biology in the Feinberg School of Medicine, Northwestern University, where she studied the role of microRNAs in folliculogenesis and hormonal interactions during ovarian follicle assembly.
 Dr. Lei further conducted research as a postdoctoral research associate at the Department of Embryology, Carnegie Institution for Science.
 During this time, Dr. Lei worked together with Dr. Allan Spradling and developed single-cell lineage tracing in the mouse model.
 By using this powerful approach, Dr. Lei elucidated the lack of oogonial stem cells in adult female mice and discovered that mouse oocytes form by collecting cytoplasmic content from sister fetal germ cells.
 This discovery provides novel insights into the biology of mammalian oocyte formation.
 Before joining the Buck, Dr. Lei was an assistant professor in the University of Michigan Medical School.
 Currently, Dr. Lei serves as review editor for the journals Biology of Reproduction and Frontiers in Endocrinology.
 The Lei lab received the Young Investigator Achievement Award from the Jones Foundation for Reproductive Medicine and NIH R01award.

 Kanako Ikami, PhD Postdoctoral Research Fellow